rambasnet/Python-Fundamentals/README.md

 This will start a Jupyter session in your browser.
 Open a chapter, and start coding...

-## Contribute to this project
+## Contributing

-We'll be glad if you'd like to contribute to this projects.
+We'd be glad if you'd like to contribute to this project.
 Contributions are accepted via pull requests.
 You can also open issues on bugs, typos or any corrections and suggest improvements on the notebooks.

 ## Copyright and License

-(c) 2018 Ram B. Basnet, T. Doleck.
+&copy; 2018 Ram B. Basnet, T. Doleck.
 All content is under MIT License.
 See LICENSE file for details.

 Please feel free to use the content anyway you find it useful.